 Similar conclusions were noted in a retrospective study of 60 patients who underwent POP (IDUS performed in 40) by Hara et al[33].
-They found protruding lesions by POP in 67% of the patients with better yield in main duct type lesions as compared to branch duct type.
-Fish egg appearance with vascular pattern, villous and vegetative lesions were significantly more likely to be malignant as compared to granular appearance or fish eggs without vascular markings.
+They found protruding lesions by POP in 67% of the patients, with better yield in main ductal-type lesions as compared to branching ductal-types.
+A fish egg appearance with vascular patterning and villous and vegetative lesions were significantly more likely to be malignant as compared to granular appearance or fish eggs without vascular markings.

 Arnelo et al[34] prospectively studied the utility of POP in evaluating IPMN in 44 patients with a technical success rate of 93%.
-They reported additional diagnostic information provided by POP affected clinical decision-making in 76% of the patient cohort.
+They reported additional diagnostic information provided by POP-affected clinical decision-making in 76% of the patient cohort.
 With operated cases as a reference, the sensitivity of POP was 84% and specificity was 75% in identifying malignant lesions.
 A classic fish eye papilla was noted in only 35% of the patients with a final diagnosis of MD-IPMN.
-POP guided biopsy was diagnostic in in 13 of the 17 patients with inadequate tissue acquisition in 4.
+POP-guided biopsy was diagnostic in 13 of the 17 patients, with inadequate tissue acquisition in four.
 Nagayoshi et al[35] evaluated 17 patients with radiological diagnosis of IPMN.
-They used the Spyglass® optical probe inserted in a regular ERCP catheter to inspect lesions in patients with non-dilated MPD or severe angulation with success in 4 out of 5 patients.
-Ten patients with protruding lesions were identified but biopsies could only be obtained in 7 due to insufficient angulation of the probe.
-Targeted biopsies had a sensitivity of 25% with specificity of 100%.
-Yasuda et al[36] reported that targeted biopsies had 50% sensitivity and 100% specificity for detection of malignant IPMN in 11 patients.
-Targeted biopsies may be more challenging in pancreatoscopy as compared to cholangioscopy due to smaller MPD diameter, more tortuous course and inability to adequately visualize side branch lesions.
+They used the Spyglass® optical probe inserted into a regular ERCP catheter to inspect lesions in patients with non-dilated MPD or severe angulation, with success in 4/5 patients.
+Ten patients with protruding lesions were identified, but biopsies could only be obtained in seven due to insufficient angulation of the probe.
+Targeted biopsies had a sensitivity of 25% and a specificity of 100%.
+Yasuda et al[36] reported that targeted biopsies had 50% sensitivity and 100% specificity for detecting malignant IPMN in 11 patients.
+Targeted biopsies may be more challenging in pancreatoscopy as compared to cholangioscopy due to smaller MPD diameter, more tortuous course and the inability to adequately visualize side branch lesions.
 The diagnostic accuracy could also be affected by the quality of images obtained.

-Pancreatoscopy findings in pancreatic cancer may include findings similar to above along with erythema, friability, erosions, infiltrative strictures (with near occlusion of lumen) with irregular margins or signs of extrinsic compression with normal mucosa.
-In series by Kodama et al[37] 5 out of 8 cases of pancreatic cancer were seen adequately, all had stenosis with duct cut off of MPD.
+Pancreatoscopy findings in pancreatic cancer may include findings similar to the above, along with erythema, friability, erosions, infiltrative strictures (with near occlusions of the lumen) with irregular margins, or signs of extrinsic compression with normal mucosa.
+In a series by Kodama et al[37], 5/8 cases of pancreatic cancer were seen adequately, and all had stenosis with a ductal cut-off of MPD.

-Parbhu et al[22] studied the impact of POP in 16 patients who had EUS suggestive of IPMN but definitive diagnosis could not be achieved.
+Parbhu et al[22] studied the impact of POP in 16 patients who had EUS suggestive of IPMN, but definitive diagnosis could not be achieved.
 They achieved 100% success in obtaining biopsies with a diagnostic accuracy of 75%.
-Four patients in this cohort had negative biopsies but strong visual impression led the authors to recommend surgery with postoperative diagnosis of IPMN.
+Four patients in this cohort had negative biopsies, but strong visual impression led the authors to recommend surgery, with a postoperative diagnosis of IPMN.

-El Hajj et al[38] investigated the role of POP in 79 patients with suspected pancreatic ductal neoplasia with a technical success of 97%.
-In the subset of patients with confirmed neoplasia (n = 33), POP guided tissue sampling at the index procedure could confirm diagnosis in 88%.
-The sensitivity, specificity and accuracy of POP was 87%, 86%, 87%; whereas it was 91%, 95% and 94% respectively for POP plus targeted tissue sampling.
-The diagnostic yield reported here may be higher due to more extensive methods employed - minimum 3 passes with either POP guided direct biopsy, POP assisted fluoroscopic guided biopsy or POP guided brushings; a combination of the above was employed in 8 patients.
+El Hajj et al[38] investigated the role of POP in 79 patients with suspected pancreatic ductal neoplasia, with a technical success of 97%.
+In the subset of patients with confirmed neoplasia (n = 33), POP-guided tissue sampling with the index procedure could confirm diagnosis in 88%.
+The sensitivity, specificity and accuracy of POP was 87%, 86%, 87%, respectively, whereas it was 91%, 95% and 94%, respectively, for POP plus targeted tissue sampling.
+The diagnostic yield reported here may be higher due to more extensive methods employed – a minimum of three passes with either POP-guided direct biopsy, POP-assisted fluoroscopic-guided biopsy or POP-guided brushings; a combination of the above was employed in eight patients.